Jewelry Blog

 Additionally, the historical preference has always bent towards a diamond ring for the proposal over other jewelry, like a necklace or bracelet.
 Some say that the perfect circle of the engagement/wedding ring represents the completeness and harmony of an ideal relationship.

-List of Ring Fingers Based on Country
+List of the Hand for Engagement Ring Based on Country

 As you will see, the ring finger will drastically change based on the country.
 Here’s our complete list of countries and the overwhelming majority custom in each location.
 Of course, there will be regions and religions within each country that will vary.

-CountryEngagement Ring Finger
+CountryEngagement Ring Hand

 AustraliaLeft